top of page

 This Quarter's Justice & Generosity Partner:

-We have chosen to help support Knox Pride as our Justice & Generosity Partner for this quarter.
+We have chosen to help support Keep the Tennessee River Beautiful as our Justice & Generosity Partner for this quarter.

 This link will take you to our Vanco donation page.
 Choose "Justice & Generosity."